 This is notwithstanding the Parliamentary Committee on Subordinate Legislation, which reviewed the matter in consultation with all the stakeholders, finding the 85% requirement as excessive and recommending the warning size to be 50%.

 Moreover, the top three cigarette consuming countries, the USA, China and Japan, between them accounting for more than 50% of global cigarette consumption have not opted for pictorial warnings.
 Instead, they have opted for text-based warnings which adequately caution the consumers.

 Tobacco Control Policies in India are based on the Western Model driven by international anti-tobacco activists and health bodies which ignore the unique pattern of tobacco consumption in India and do not take into account the reality of 45.7 million livelihoods dependent on tobacco in the country.

 The 85% warning is excessively large and is adversely impacting the already distressed Indian Tobacco Farmers, further penalizing the regulation compliant Legal Cigarette Industry and providing a huge boost to the large and growing illegal trade in cigarettes in the country.

 According to Euromonitor International – a well-respected global research organization – India is now the 4th largest illegal cigarette market in the World.
-It is estimated that the Government loses more than Rs.
-15,000 crores per annum on account of illegal cigarette trade.
+It is estimated that the Government loses Rs.
+15,500 crores per annum on account of illegal cigarette trade.

 A dangerous outcome of the increasing illegal trade is that it encourages the entry of organized criminal and terrorist syndicates, which could have serious consequences for the maintenance of law and order in the country.
 Internationally it has been reported, for example recently by The US Department of Homeland Security, that illegal profits from cigarette smuggling have been used to fund criminal activities.